anees009/aws-terraform-ansible-webapp/README.md

 # terraform plan
 # terraform apply
 ```
-Thats all!, by the time you grab your coffee, the deployement will be completed
+Thats all!, by the time you grab your coffee, the deployement will up and running\
-Outputs
 Outputs:
 ```
 Public_IP = "<Public_IP_web-server>"